West Bank village, proudly self-reliant, now faces wartime hostility

 Settlers from a nearby hilltop outpost leveled dozens of acres of Farkha farmland last October to build new roads.
 Residents who watched Bedouin communities pushed off their farmlands fear they may be next.

 But when Farkha sought Palestinian Authority funding last year for projects ranging from water to agriculture to infrastructure, it did not receive a single reply.
-There is an unshakeable feeling here that the village is on its own.
+There is an unshakable feeling here that the village is on its own.

 “A village cannot stand up to an entire army and settler militias,” says farmer Maher Rizaqallah.
 “We need unity and support in order to endure.”

-Gazing at the hilltop outpost, Mayor Hammad is defiant: “We will cling on to our land no matter what it takes.”
+Gazing at the hilltop outpost, Mayor Hammad is defiant: “We will cling onto our land no matter what it takes.”

 While most villages across the beleaguered West Bank lie dormant, Farkha buzzes with activity.

-Farmers plant summer vegetables and wheat, blacksmiths weld iron gates, women prepare jarred pickles and jams for sale, dozens gather in the recently opened cafe.
+Farmers plant summer vegetables and wheat, blacksmiths weld iron gates, women prepare jarred pickles and jams for sale, and dozens gather in the recently opened cafe.

 This Palestinian village, which a year and a half ago was found to be witnessing a revival built on self-sufficiency and an everyone-pitches-in philosophy, is faring better than most amid Israeli settler attacks, military road closures, and a suffocated economy.